bxdoan/bxdoan/README.md

 <div align="center">

-> Happiness is not something readymade.
-It comes from your own actions.
+> Remember no one can make you feel inferior without your consent.

-> — Dalai Lama —
+> — Eleanor Roosevelt —

 </div>